SunLite9/Linux-Container-Runtime/README.md

 ```

 Steps 1-2 and 5-6 happen in the parent process, before/around a `clone()`
-call; a small pipe-based readiness barrier (see Phase 5) ensures the
+call; a small pipe-based readiness barrier (see Networking below) ensures
-child never execs the container's command until all of that is finished.
+the child never execs the container's command until all of that is finished.

 ## Requirements